Automate tasks with Crontab on Ubuntu

 ubuntu crontab

-4. In the opened crontab file, scroll down to the end of the file with the down arrow.
-To add a task for at a certain time, add your work in the following format:
+4. In the opened crontab file, scroll down to the end of the file with the down arrow key.
+To add a task to run at a specific time, add your task to the following format:

 m h dom mon dow /file/path/to/command